Presidio to Langtry – 512 kilometers

 Permits, Big Bend and Lower Canyons, Rio Grande Wild & Scenic River

-Each group staying overnight on the river is required to have a $10 Back Country Permit for day and overnight boating in Big Bend National Park and on the Rio Grande Wild and Scenic River.
+Each group staying overnight on the river is required to have a $10 (per day) Back Country Permit for day and overnight boating in Big Bend National Park and on the Rio Grande Wild and Scenic River.
 For day use only, registration is required but no fee applies.
-Fishing and day use river access in the Rio Grande requires a free permit to be obtained when your Back Country Permit is purchased.
-The $10 Back Country permit and/or day use registration is available at a National Park Visitor Center during daytime operating hours.
+Fishing and day use river access in the Rio Grande requires a free permit to be obtained where Back Country Permits are purchased.
+The $10 (per day) Back Country permit and/or day use registration is available ONLY at the Panther Junction and Chisos Basin Visitor Centers during daytime operating hours.
 Refer to the NPS Back Country Permits page for more details.

 Colorado Canyon, Redford to Rancherias (14 miles)

 Historical and Cultural Significance